2ptr/Shroud/README.md

 Currently, `InitializeProcThreadAttributeList` and `UpdateProcThreadAttributeList` appear in the IAT, which isn't ideal.
 Unfortunately this isn't as simple a fix as I would have hoped. `InitializeProcThreadAttributeList` by design returns an error that seems to be difficult to handle with dynamically linked calls (as opposed to actually using the API).
 I will try to scrub these in the future but they are required for process camoflauge.

 ## To-Do
-- String hashing / polymorphism
-- Load NT calls instead of Win32
+- Compile time hashes for several generation parameters:
+    - Spoofed process (`RuntimeBroker`,`ctfmon`,`svchost`,`onedrive`,etc)
+    - Stomped function (Any functions not used in the camo'd process pool from `ntdll.dll`)
+    - API function addresses
+- Remove encryption and process name options (moving to one template, sorry)
+- Replace API with kernel calls (im lazy)
 - DLL format
 - Normal persistence options (users, schtask, services)
 - I'd like to port this to .NET and look at in-memory execution via bytearrays
-- Remove other encryption options and clean up argparser